Wofür wir stehen

 Moore: A treasure,

-that needs to be protected
+which needs to be protected

-More Moor with road typing
+More Moor with Roadtyping

 a trip to the moor